Debugging Chapel Programs¶

-This document discusses support for debugging your Chapel program and a set of experimental flags and configuration constants to enable task monitoring and memory tracking.
+This document discusses support for debugging your Chapel program and a set of experimental settings to enable task monitoring and memory tracking.

 The compiler-generated executable has a

 gdb session.
 For best results, make

 sure that your program has been compiled using the chpl compiler’s